Return to home

 Remember, every situation is unique.
 If you’re a tenant and are unsure about anything you should contact your landlord, or you can check out more on eligibility here.

-Can a family member buy a council home on behalf of a tenant under Right to Buy?
+Can a family member buy a council home on my behalf?

 The Right to Buy scheme has specific guidelines around property ownership and financing.
 Here are the key points for both tenants and landlords to consider: